+Rockfish

-Rockfish Research
+Research

-Depth-associated variability of Deacon Rockfish (Sebastes diaconus) age, growth and maturity parameters in Oregon waters and their effect on stock status.
-In press.
+Cross-Shelf Variability of Deacon Rockfish (Sebastes diaconus) Age, Growth, and Maturity in Oregon Waters and Their Effect on Stock Status.
+Published.

 The goals of this study were to understand how age, growth and maturity parameters vary with sex and depth in the Deacon Rockfish.
 As efforts were made to sample a variety of size classes, from both the nearshore and offshore, we also assessed how age composition differed between the two areas and determined what the implications of these differences would be on the reproductive output of the population.
-Finally, we incorporated the results of this study into the most recent deacon rockfish stock assessment and evaluated how altering life history parameters influenced the stock status.
+Finally, we incorporated the results of this study into the most recent Deacon Rockfish stock assessment and evaluated how altering life history parameters influenced the stock status.

 Deacon rockfish were collected nearly monthly at offshore and nearshore sites during favorable weather periods out of Newport, Oregon.
-Samples were collected during late 2016 and throughout 2017.
+Samples were collected periodically from December 2016 to November 2017.
 The offshore study area was Stonewall Bank and the surrounding area out to 146 m of water depth.
 The nearshore study areas included Seal Rock and Siletz reefs.
 Recreational hook and line gear was used for all collections.
 Terminal gear included a variety of plastic baits, small to medium sized flies and Sabiki rigs (herring jigs).

-Prior efforts to collect small Deacon and Blue Rockfish in nearshore waters off Oregon have shown that Sabiki rigs are capable of capturing Deacon Rockfish from adult sizes down to as small as $\sim 8$ cm, helping to offset gear-related bias in size-selectivity of typical hook and line fishing gear.
+Prior efforts to collect small Deacon and Blue Rockfish in nearshore waters off Oregon have shown that Sabiki rigs are capable of capturing Deacon Rockfish from adult sizes down to as small as ~8 cm, helping to offset gear-related bias in size-selectivity of typical hook and line fishing gear.
 Approximately 50 Deacon Rockfish were collected per reef area per sampling day.
 Fish were measured (cm, fork length) and sexed and otoliths collected for age determination.
-Ovaries and testes were examined and assigned a maturity stage.
+Ovaries and testes were be examined and assigned a maturity stage.
 For females, a small section of ovary from fish in stages 1, 2, 3, 6 and 7 were collected and placed in cassettes for histological preparation and microscopic evaluation of maturity.
 Ovary samples were preserved in 10% buffered formalin and later transferred to 70% ethanol for storage.
 Ages were determined using the break and burn technique applied to sagittal otoliths) or a variation of the technique in which sagittal otoliths are broken and "baked" for several minutes prior to age determination.
 For all fish 21 cm or shorter, a caudal fin snip was taken and stored in 100% ethanol (molecular grade) for DNA analysis to confirm species identification.

 Our primary goal was to better understand how age, growth and maturity parameters differed between Deacon Rockfish that resided in nearshore and offshore waters off central Oregon.
 Our study suggests that age and growth parameters do differ by both area and sex but, not surprisingly, sex was a more influential factor than area.
 We were unable to compare nearshore and offshore age and length at 50% maturity due to the small number of immature females collected offshore.
-We did find that age and length at 50% maturity values were similar between the nearshore and when we combined the nearshore and offshore samples.
+We did find that age and length at 50% maturity values were similar between the nearshore and when nearshore and offshore samples were combined.
 However, based on larger lengths of offshore females, our work suggests that a significant component of the total reproductive output in Oregon may come from offshore.
 It is worth noting that this is based on the assumption that the number of females in the nearshore and offshore are equal.